dashtaki/nice-weather/README.md

 I have made some documentation in code.
 Every service create has a unique API to it.
 Writing how to use that API requires documentation that can be read outside of the code.
 You do not want to inflate the class itself with details about how to use the API.
-In this case I get used to go for Swagger also for code generation as well.
+In this case Swagger would be awesome also for code generation as well.
 There are some npm packages that you can use it to generate interfaces, enums, models and services as well, like [ng-swagger-gen](https://www.npmjs.com/package/ng-swagger-gen).